 Programs for young people including international youth exchange, youth leadership awards, sponsoring of a Rotaract club, and providing careers advisors to local schools.
 The club was also involved in international projects such as Rotary Foundation, group study, and humanitarian projects.
 Support was given to a foster-child in Bolivia.
-In those early years, the Club commenced two major fund-raising community events – the Annual Art Show that continues to this day, and the annual Jumble Sale held up until 2006.
+In those early years, the Club commenced two major fund-raising community events – the Annual Art Show that ran from 1976 to 2015, and the annual Jumble Sale held up until 2006.

 In following years, some of these programs continued while new ones were developed to meet changing community needs.
 Support for aged citizens has always been an important activity.
 In the early 1980s the Club agreed to deliver the City of Mordialloc (now Kingston) Meals on Wheels Service for those elderly citizens requiring the service at weekends.
 Every weekend (and at Christmas) club members delivered pre-cooked nourishing meals to up to 20 housebound people who may not have any community contact.
 This service continued until 2006 when the City of Kingston introduced alternative management arrangements.

 In 1987, together with six other local clubs, the club organised a major air show at Moorabbin Airport attended by some 40,000 people to raise funds for the Salvation Army.
 In these years, club members undertook volunteer work on projects in the Solomons and PNG and we also took a leading role in promoting health awareness and organ transplants for which we won the District Community Service Award in 1994.

 In recent years, the club has continued its focus on international projects with members as volunteers on humanitarian projects in Laos, East Timor, India, Fiji, Kenya and Ethiopia, as well as providing financial support and donating goods to these and many other countries.
 Since 1997, we have held an annual golf day with the profits going to assist Interplast Australia undertake urgent plastic surgery in poorer Pacific and Asian countries.